9 Things All Smart Homeowners Should Do Once a Week

 To keep clutter from getting overwhelming, take a moment each week to “sweep” surfaces in at least one room.
 “Take a trip around the room and remove easy-to-grab clutter from tabletops and shelves,” she says.

 Once the objects are out of the way, go over those surfaces with a dusting pad to keep those areas clean and tidy.
-Don’t miss these other secret cleaning tips from the pros.

 Change Bathroom Towels

 Even if you don’t have time to scrub your bathtub, sink, toilet, and floor every week, make sure you at least tackle the dirty towels.
 “Keeping towels tidy in the bathroom as a weekly process is an easy way to … bring freshness and tidiness to a bathroom,” says Richmond.